-“Is it because I’m a woman,” she said she asked him face-to-face.
-“It was dead silent and he just looked at me and I said ‘Oh, I see how it is.’
-I lost a $20,000 a month customer because of gender.
+“Is it because I’m a woman?” she asked him face-to-face.
+“It was dead silent and he just looked at me and I said, ‘Oh, I see how it is.’
+I lost a $20,000-a-month customer because of gender.
 That’s how the world is sometimes.”

-When asked what she would say to generations of women coming into their own business and facing the same challenges she did nearly 50 years ago, Terry said she would advise them to do business the old-fashioned way: in person.
+When asked what she would say to a new generation of women coming into their own business and facing the same challenges she did nearly 50 years ago, Terry said she would advise them to do business the old-fashioned way: in person.

-As if the hurdle of being a female business owner in a male-dominated business world wasn’t difficult enough, Terry said she also had to continue to ebb and flow with the changes in printing, namely “going digital.”
+As if the hurdle of being a female business owner in a male-dominated business world wasn’t difficult enough, Terry said she also had to continue to adjust to changes in printing, namely “going digital.”

-The only press Terry owns today is an old Heidelberg windmill press, still in working condition, but unused under a large tarp.
+The only press Terry owns today is an old Heidelberg windmill press, still in working condition, but sits unused beneath a large tarp.

-Uncovering it and turning it on, the motor hums, the flywheel spins, and the two arms rotated in a fluid motion— the grippers empty.
+Uncovering it and turning it on, the motor hums, the flywheel spins, and the two arms rotate in a fluid motion — the grippers empty.

 “There was a PBS special one time on television of the 100 greatest inventions,” she said.
 “The number one was the Gutenberg printing press because it gave information, news, and educated the masses.
 Now we’re going to be gone and obsolete.
 That’s sad.”

-While her Heidelberg will remain covered in an empty warehouse, Terry said she is still hopeful for the future.
+While her Heidelberg will remain covered in a nearly empty warehouse, Terry said she is still hopeful for the future.

 “I’m 67 and as long as I’m here, I will be printing.
 I’m the best-kept secret of the Northeast.”

-Adco Litho Plate is located at 6043 E Truman Road and offers printing, binding, graphic design, layout, and other services.
+ADCO Litho Plate is located at 6043 E Truman Rd. and offers printing, binding, graphic design, layout, and other services.